 RHIC's commitment to greening combines urban planning with community organizing to create a healthier social, political, and physical environment for residents.
 More than 100 residents actively contribute to executing Reservoir Hill’s Master Green Plan, which includes annual goals of lowering energy consumption by 15%, increasing the tree canopy by 15%, recruiting 100 new households to recycle, expanding two community gardens, and rehabilitating vacant lots into productive community spaces.

-Past RHIC staff members Erin Bowman, Teddy Krolik, & Eli Lopatin were crucial in accomplishing this plan through recruitment of volunteers to be part of RHIC's "Green Team."
+Past RHIC staff members Erin Bowman, Teddy Krolik, & Eli Lopatin were crucial in accomplishing this plan through recruitment of volunteers into RHIC's "Green Team."

 RHIC organized and recruited residents into the Green Team to participate in neighborhood greening projects, including community gardens, Whitelock Community Farm, clean-ups, and general community work days.

 RHIC maintained a John Eager Howard Elementary School as a Maryland Green School, leading weekly after-school environmental science club meetings and assisting with healthy cooking classes at John Eager Howard Recreation Center.

 RHIC working with Blue Water Baltimore planted more than 200 trees in Reservoir Hill from 2009-2014.
 RHIC’s “Tree Stewards” program promoted tree maintenance activities for residents living near street trees, updated RHIC’s neighborhood tree inventory, and coordinated community tree planting projects.
 Check out our interactive tree map here!